zioladev/signpost/README.md

 ## Consequential execution

 The two consequential reference providers enforce authorization locally at their own mutation seams.
 When exact-term authorization is absent, the same pending invocation can await authorization; authorization itself does not execute the action.

-After authorization, that invocation resumes, re-derives and revalidates the exact material terms immediately before execution, and proceeds only on `allow`.
+After authorization, that invocation resumes and revalidates its current candidate against the exact material terms bound to the authorization immediately before execution.
+It proceeds only on `allow`.
 Each authorization is single-use.

 Exact-term drift therefore fails closed.
 The deterministic drift test authorizes an appointment for `10:00`, presents `10:30` at execution, and returns `block` with zero provider calls.